sap-tutorials/sap-build-apps/tutorials/build-apps-socialmedia-2-backend/build-apps-socialmedia-2-backend.md

 ### Create function
 We want to create a function that will aggregate the ratings of the products and return a single average rating for each product.
 If there are no ratings for a product, no record is returned for that product.

+Functions are created using the standard SAP Build Apps formula, based on JavaScript syntax.

 1. In the **Functions** tab, click **Create new**.

     Set the name to `AverageRating`, and click **Create**.